-Enjoy this wonderful short video –
+Enjoy this excellent short video on How to Stay Motivated:

-Start a practice of setting goals and managing your time.
+2. Start a practice of setting goals and managing your time.

-Learning and changing goes by plateaus.Â At first there is a big jump with excitement and then you settle down and start working your goals.Â it seems like nothing really changes for a while, then you make another big jump with excitement and then settle down to the next set of goals.
+3. Learning and changing go by plateaus.
+At first, there is a big jump with excitement, and then you settle down and start working your goals.
+It seems like nothing changes for a while, then you make another big jump with excitement and then settle down to the next set of goals.
 Each plateau you work through is higher than the one that came before, so plateau by plateau you move higher and higher towards your dream life.

-It’s on the plateaus that people lose heart and quit.
+4.It’s on the plateaus that people lose heart and quit.

-On the plateau you don’t see any changes for a while, so you have to have faith and confidence that you are moving forward.
+6. On the plateau you don’t see any changes for a while, so you have to have faith and confidence that you are moving forward.

-Luck is not luck.
+7. Luck is not luck.
 Luck is probability, and you can control probability.